911-Secure/Gatekeeper/README.md

 #### Revisions

 - First public version of Gatekeeper for macOS
-- Improved network detection (WiFi, LAN, airplne mode, etc.)
+- Improved network detection (WiFi, LAN, airplane mode, etc.)
 - Fixed an issue where some screens appeared blank (white) on startup

 ### 1.2.23